By Ankur Tiwari on 29-09-2022Follow @Ankurt04

 From a growth point of view, the data you need to look at is cohort-wise monthly retention numbers.
 The difference in retention numbers for two consecutive months will give you the number of churned customers.
-Divide this number by the total churned customers to get monthly on month cohort-wise churn rate.
+Divide this number by the total churned customers to get month on month cohort-wise churn rate.

 To make sense of these churn rates, benchmark them against industry rates and flag the critical ones.